rust-bio/rust-bio/README.md

 * a rank/select data structure,
 * FastQ and Fasta readers and writers.

-For reading and writing BAM files, have a look at https://github.com/christopher-schroeder/rust-htslib.
+For reading and writing BAM and BCF files, have a look at https://github.com/christopher-schroeder/rust-htslib.

 ## Resources